-Pericardium : the heart is enclosed in a double-walled sac called the pericardium and is the outermost layer of the heart.
+Pericardium: the heart is enclosed in a double-walled sac called the pericardium, which is the outermost layer of the heart.

-Fibrous pericardium: the loose-fitting superficial part of this sac is known as the fibrous pericardium, which helps protect the heart and anchors it to surrounding structures such as the diaphragm and sternum.
+Fibrous pericardium: the loose-fitting superficial part of this sac is the fibrous pericardium, which helps protect the heart and anchors it to surrounding structures such as the diaphragm and sternum.

 Serous pericardium: deep in the fibrous pericardium is the slippery two-layer serous pericardium, where its parietal layer covers the inside of the fibrous pericardium.

 The heart has four hollow chambers or cavities: two atria and two ventricles.

 Receptors of cameras: the two upper atria are mainly the receiving chambers; they play a lighter role in the heart’s pumping activity.